 Ceredo Colored School (1880s-1930s)

 During the 1880s, school leaders in Ceredo approved the construction of a small frame schoolhouse for African American children that operated until the 1930s at this location.
 The school was one of several in Wayne County that were attended by African American children during the era of segregation.
 The schoolhouse also served as a church and meeting place for members of Ceredo's African American community.
 School officials decided to close the school sometime in the early 1930s.
 The closure of the school was not a result of integration, as state law prohibited interracial education prior to the 1954 Supreme Court decision in Brown vs Board, but rather owing to declining enrollment.
 This change was the result of African American families moving from the community, with the majority of those families deciding to move to nearby Huntington.
 After the closure of this school, the Ceredo School Board paid to operate a bus that transported the remaining African American students to schools in Westmoreland and Huntington.
-The former schoolhouse was a private home and was lost in a residential fire in the early 1970s.
+The schoolhouse was later converted into a private residence, and was destroyed by fire in the early 1970s.

 Backstory and Context

 The new state of West Virginia was faced with the issue of educating African Americans following the end of the Civil War and slavery.
 Initial efforts came during and immediately after the war with missionaries and the U.S. Freedmen’s Bureau operating a number of private schools for African Americans of all ages.
 A law passed by the West Virginia state legislature in 1867 allowed the creation of public schools for African Americans if there were at least fifteen students to attend.
 A new state constitution ratified in 1872 mandated that African Americans be provided with educational opportunities, but also required them to attend separate schools from whites.
 From then until the Brown v.
 Board of Education case in 1954, school segregation was an official policy in West Virginia.